HackED2025/GateAI/README.md

 - Notification Alerts – Add a system to send alerts for suspicious activities to security personnel.
 # Acknowledgements
 - Libraries – TensorFlow, OpenCV, SQLAlchemy, Arduino.
-HackED 2025 – For providing the platform and resources to develop GateAI.
-- OpenAI – For AI model inspiration and tools.
-Arduino Community – For open-source hardware support.
+- Arduino Community – For open-source hardware support.
 - HackED 2025 Organizers – For fostering innovation and collaboration during the event.
 - Team Members – For their dedication, creativity, and teamwork in bringing GateAI to life.